 I’m feeling some depression today.
 I haven’t been able to reflect since I’ve been here and there’s a lot floating around in my subconscious and unconscious.
 My teeth hurt.
 My back molars hurt.
 I must be grinding in my sleep.
 Sounds like subconscious anxiety.

-Catherine and I also muscle-tested that I’m doing everything I need to do to take care of myself nutritionally and that my weight is restoring.
+My therapist and I also muscle-tested that I’m doing everything I need to do to take care of myself nutritionally and that my weight is restoring.
 I’ve noticed positive changes, for sure.
 I feel good and comfortable about that.
 I love my body, even on bad body image days.
 I love my body.
 It’s important for me to remember what my body went through–what I put it through–and that because of that, it deserves to be listened to, forgiven, and treated as a queen always.

 I’m infusing patience and presence right now.
 Patience because there is so much happening all around me and I’m bursting at the seams with ideas and there’s so much I want to do and sometimes I catch myself going into urgent/manic mode.